000744210/Ajax-Intercepter/README.md

 - Instead of manually writing the API url, have the domain group running and perform an action to activate the API.
 The API will be logged in the 'Found API' section.
 - When an API contains a dynamic url path.
 Use the * wildcard character to capture it.
 Example: api.example.com/searchid/5236 to api.example.com/searchid/*
-- If you want more control or automation of the modification you can use the programming interface to edit the request.
+- If you want more control or automation of the modification you can use the programming interface with the advanced automation option to edit the request.

 Notes
 --
 - Any modification to the domain group (adding/editing filter or enabling/disabling domain group) requires refreshing of affected pages to take action.
-- If the website is using a FormData object in their request then it will break the prompt by displaying [object FormData] in the body.
-You would be need to use the advanced automation option to edit the FormData object instead.
+- If the website is using a FormData object in their request then it will break the prompt by displaying <kbd>[object FormData]</kbd> in the body.
+You would need to use the advanced automation option to edit the FormData object instead.

 Visual Guide